tolauwae/phd-thesis/src/multiverse/multiverse.typ

 To illustrate the implementation of reversible primitives, we will use the example of the #emph[rotate] primitive, which rotates a servo motor for a given number of degrees.
 The forwards implementation is shown on the left side of @fig:motor-impl.
-%The servo motors are controlled by pulse-width modulation (PWM) signals.
+//The servo motors are controlled by pulse-width modulation (PWM) signals.
 To move the motor a given number of degrees the primitive first sets the target angle of the motor encoder, this happens on line~\ref{line:encode}.
 The motor encoder is used to track the current motor angle, as well as the absolute target angle, which can be set with the #emph[set\_angle] method.
 To rotate the motor a number of degrees relative to its current position, the primitive adds the degrees to the current motor angle (line~\ref{line:relative}).